optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

   `root_contributions`, `contributions` and `value` even though any of them could be constructed out of the `root_contributions`.
 This redundancy of information means that we need to check the consistency of all user provided function outputs.
-- What we call `criterion` is called `fun` in `scipy.optimize.minimize`.
-Therefore, users that come from SciPy need to change their code instead of just importing `minimize` from a different package.

 #### Proposal